O'Higgins F.C.: Players

 Foreign players like Federico Vairo have also been important players in the history of club.
 During the mid–1960s, Vairo was a former River Plate player, earning three consecutive Primera División titles, alongside players like the keeper Amadeo Carrizo, the midfielder Omar Sívori, among others.

 Another important player of the club is Pablo Hernández, also Argentine, who was part of the historic squad led by Eduardo Berizzo that won the 2013–14 Torneo de Apertura.
 He is also important because he scored the goal in the Super Final match against Universidad Catolica, which gave the league title to the club.
-He was one of the most important players of the team, alongside the goalkeepers Paulo Garcés and Roberto González, the defenders Julio Barroso, Mariano Uglessich and Yerson Opazo, the midfielders Luis Pedro Figueroa, César Fuentes, Braulio Leal, Gonzalo Barriga and the striker and top goalscorerPablo Calandria, among others.
+He was one of the most important players of the team, alongside the goalkeepers Paulo Garcés and Roberto González, the defenders Julio Barroso, Mariano Uglessich and Yerson Opazo, the midfielders Luis Pedro Figueroa, César Fuentes, Braulio Leal, Gonzalo Barriga and the striker and top goalscorer Pablo Calandria, among others.

 The team has had several Argentine footballers in majority, but also players of Paraguay, Uruguay, Brazil, Colombia and Venezuela have been in minority.

 In 2006, under the orders of the manager Jorge Garcés, Giancarlo Maldonado, Venezuela national team striker, was signed, becoming the first footballer of that nationality to play in the club, and Aílton da Silva, seasons later, was the first player of Brazilian nationality in 2008 to arrive at the club.

-Juan Rodrigo Rojas, now playing in Cerro Porteño, and Octavio Rivero, who was signed by Vancouver Whitecaps of Major League Soccer for a US$1.5M fee, were the last players of Paraguayan and Uruguayan nationality, respectively.
-The last Colombian player was Marco Pérez.
+The first player to be called up to the Chile national football team was Juvenal Soto, who was part of the squad that played in the first official match against Brazil.
+The club has contributed around 60 players to the national team since 1955, who in total have made over 40 appearances in Class-A matches with La Roja.
+Among these, Clarence Acuña is the one who accumulated the most appearances while playing for O'Higgins, with 20 matches played between 1994 and 1996.
+Further down the list are Miguel Ángel Neira (16), René Valenzuela (10), Santiago Gatica (9) and Eduardo Bonvallet (8) as the players who have represented the country on the most occasions.